 Welcome to the HOME page of my website.

-A number of new papers (and drafts) have been added recently that refer to my latest developments on How Humans Learn to Think Mathematically.
 Feel free to use information about my research as a resource, or download a paper.
-There is news about recent changes on this site (made on Friday 17th May 2013), and also drafts of earllier papers and links to other sites of interest.
+Several earlier unpublished drafts are available.
+There is news about recent changes on this site (made on Tuesday May 28, 2019 ) , and also old links to other sites.

-Downloads: Research Papers in PDF format, Current writing in draft, Selected Lectures, Curriculum Vitae.
+Downloads: Research Papers in PDF format, earlier drafts, Selected Lectures, Curriculum Vitae.

-News: A continual list of information on updates to focus on the most recent additions, including new papers, information on books including Fermat's Last Theorem (3rd Edition with Ian Stewart) and Intelligence, Learning and Understanding: A Tribute to Richard Skemp (ed. with Michael Thomas).
+News: A list of information on updates to focus on the most recent additions, including new papers, information on books including Fermat's Last Theorem (3rd Edition with Ian Stewart) and Intelligence, Learning and Understanding: A Tribute to Richard Skemp (ed. with Michael Thomas).
+Subsequent books include How Humans Learn to Think Mathematically (also available in Japanese and Italian), The Foundations of Mathematics (2nd edition with Ian Stewart), also available in Polish, Japanese), Complex Analysis (2nd edition with Ian Stewart).

-Links: A growing list of useful academic links.
+Links: An out-of-date list of academic links.
 For other links, go to my personal home- page.

 e-mail: to contact me directly.